jasonbayton/rhino_content/support/boot-to-recovery.md

-Android Recovery System is a hidden mode built in most of Android devices.
-Rhino devices can be boot to recovery mode using the key combination Volume Up + Power key from the power off condition.
-This mode helps to perform actions like repair the installations, install an official operating system's update, recover the phone or tablet etc.
+Android's recovery mode is a device-level tool built into most Android devices today.
+All Rhino devices can access recovery mode using the key combination `Power` + `Volume up` when the unit is powered off.
+Recovery can be used to reset a device back to factory settings, test hardware functions, and more.

 ## Hardware key combination